Eric Dever: Work

 Beginning in 1988, Dever worked part time in the architectural firm of Pei Cobb Freed & Partners in New York, while continuing to exhibit his paintings.
 In 2002 Dever moved to the East End of Long Island, where he embarked on a decade long process, working for 4 years with white paint alone, examining the material properties of oil paint and support.
-It wasn’t until he had introduced black that he realized he was working with light itself.
+It was not until he had introduced black that he realized he was working with light itself.
 In 2010, Dever began testing a variety of prepared red hues and selected Naphthol Scarlet, closest in hue to Vermillion, a color 9th century alchemists formulated with sulfur and mercury.
-Dever’s sudden experience of color was very exciting as the possibilities grew larger and more complex.
+Dever's sudden experience of color was very exciting as the possibilities grew larger and more complex.
 He began to develop a sense of mixing qualities of light, energy and matter, as one might mix color or hue.
 The dark hued paintings feel heavy or dense, and those mixed with red appear explosive, others very light, while each painting remains related and part of a whole.
-Dever’s examination of color phenomena also echo his studies of material nature, as presented in Samkhya philosophy, Patanjali’s Yoga Sutras and the Bhagavad Gita (14.5.)
+Dever's examination of color phenomena also echo his studies of material nature, as presented in Samkhya philosophy, Patanjali's Yoga Sutras and the Bhagavad Gita (14.5.)

-At Guild Hall in East Hampton, New York, Dever’s 5 x 10 foot cloud inspired painting was placed on stage for Joseph Pintauro’s play, Cloud Life, as part of “The Painting Plays” in 2012.
-This collaboration, “...
-Pintauro admires for what he sees as its struggle between Dever’s signature reductive color minimalism and the artist’s morphing into representation...”
+At Guild Hall in East Hampton, New York, Dever's 5 x 10 foot cloud inspired painting was placed on stage for Joseph Pintauro's play, Cloud Life, as part of "The Painting Plays" in 2012.
+This collaboration, "...
+Pintauro admires for what he sees as its struggle between Dever's signature reductive color minimalism and the artist's morphing into representation..."

-In 2014 Berry Campbell exhibited a selection of Dever’s paintings, his first exhibition with the gallery.
+In 2014 Berry Campbell exhibited a selection of Dever's paintings, his first exhibition with the gallery.
 Two paintings travelled to the US Consulate General of Hong Kong and Macau for an Art in Embassies, Department of State exhibition, 2016-19.
-A rose from Dever’s garden was the starting point for this group of paintings, which he deconstructed with line and form, revealing the energetic qualities of color.
+A rose from Dever's garden was the starting point for this group of paintings, which he deconstructed with line and form, revealing the energetic qualities of color.

-Dever’s second exhibition with Berry Campbell, “Painting in a House Made of Air,” filled the New York gallery with the artist’s bold use of saturated, electric and sometimes acid color, offering references to Lee Krasner, Joan Mitchell, and Andy Warhol.
-The paintings build on Dever’s transformation as noted in The East Hampton Star in April 2017, for more than 10 years he had limited his palette to white, black, and red.
-Dever’s painting now draws inspiration from his garden and the full color spectrum in a new body of work.
+Dever's second exhibition with Berry Campbell, "Painting in a House Made of Air", filled the New York gallery with the artist's bold use of saturated, electric and sometimes acid color, offering references to Lee Krasner, Joan Mitchell, and Andy Warhol.
+The paintings build on Dever's transformation as noted in The East Hampton Star in April 2017, for more than 10 years he had limited his palette to white, black, and red.
+Dever's painting now draws inspiration from his garden and the full color spectrum in a new body of work.